ibm-cloud-docs/discovery/train-tips.md

 ### Error: `This collection cannot be trained: your plan does not support training on this many top-level text fields.`

 - This error only occurs with `Lite` plans.
-The maximum number of top-level text fields that can be trained on is `X`.
-Top level fields are fields that are not nested underneath another field.
+Top-level fields are fields that are not nested underneath another field.
 The training only occurs on top-level fields, and there are limits to how many fields can be used in the training process.
+The more top level fields in a collection, the more training data is required.
+Also, in cases where there are more than `10` top level fields, training is more likely to encounter errors.

 ### Error: `Training data quality standards not met: You will need additional training queries with labeled examples.
 (To be considered for training, each example must appear in the top 100 search results for its query.)`